 You can put in other attachments too.
 Examples are swales (tree-growing systems), ledges for plants, and/or deep-water refuge for fish in areas where water freezes.

-Wherever you are in the business of making swales, work out how big they aught to be, then triple it.
+Wherever you are in the business of making swales, work out how big they ought to be, then triple it.
 If they’re going to be a meter wide and a meter deep, make them 3 meters – 4 meters wide, and 3 meters deep and you might hold those big events.
 But if you don’t, it’ll blow the lot out.
 If your top swale blows, then the bank goes, and all your other swales go.

 ~ Bill Mollison ~